4 Example files

 library(teems)

-# Write GTAPv7 model files to the default cache directory
+# Write GTAPv7 model files to a temporary directory

 # Or to a specific directory